-A new program for select group of diverse professionals and students committed to taking action on climate change.
+A program for select group of diverse professionals and students committed to taking action on climate change.
 Read description below.

 Read description below for important information.